invoice-observer/invoice-core-app/README.md

 2. JWT-based login for secure API access.
 3. Razor Pages UI with cookie authentication.
 4. Unit Tests for Data Layer and Postman Sequences for API testing.
+5. Events are published to RabbitMQ in order to enable monitoring

 ## System Architecture